rambodrahmani/qemu_linux_kernel/kernel/README.md

 3. user

 The `system` module must be loaded by the boot-loader while the `io` and the `user` modules have to be loaded from the swap partition.
+This is done by the `system` module once it has finished its startup sequence.

 The `io` module contains the external processes concerning the I/O devices: